mmtk/mmtk-openjdk/README.md

 `./build/linux-x86_64-normal-server-release/images/jdk` with MMTk that has been optimized using PGO.

-For ease of use, we have provided a script which does the above in `.github/scripts/pgo-build.sh`.
+For ease of use, we have provided an example script which does the above in `.github/scripts/pgo-build.sh` that you may adapt for your purposes.
 Note that you may have to change the location of `llvm-profdata`.

 ### Location of Mark-bit
 The location of the mark-bit can be specified by the environment variable